demisto/content-docs/docs/integrations/context-and-outputs.md

 In the integration YAML file, the command outputs are defined as such:
 **BrandName.Object.PropertyName**

-In the context menu, you will see three fields; Context Path, Description and Type.
+For each output entry, you have three fields; Context Path, Description and Type.
 Their uses are as follows:
-* **Context Path** - This is a Dot Notation representation of the path to access the context
+* **Context Path** - This is a Dot Notation representation of the path to access the Context.
-* **Description** - A short description of what the context is
+* **Description** - A short description of what this Context entry represents.
-* **Type** - Indicating the type of value that is located at the path enables Cortex XSOAR to format the data correctly
+* **Type** - Indicating the type of value that is located at the path.
+Enables Cortex XSOAR to format the data correctly.

 Use [json-to-outputs](https://github.com/demisto/demisto-sdk#convert-json-to-demisto-outputs) command in [demisto-sdk](https://github.com/demisto/demisto-sdk) tool to convert JSON into yml.
-<br/>**Example:** `demisto-sdk json-to-outputs -c threatstream-analysis-report -p ThreatStream.Analysis`
+**Example:** `demisto-sdk json-to-outputs -c threatstream-analysis-report -p ThreatStream.Analysis`

 ```buildoutcfg
 outputs: